phibry/WebDev/React/doc.md

 - useReducer (create redux like reduxe instead of using redux, dispatch action)
 - useRef...

 Those are the big hooks.
-The most
+The most used ones.
 `Import {useState, useEffect} from 'react';`

 You can create custom Hooks.